Cherry Hill Patent Attorneys & Lawyers

 The moment an inventor talks about their invention in public, they have a year to take action.
 Here are some important things to know about the one year rule:

-- After you talk about your invention in public, you have exactly one year to file for a patent.
+- After you talk about your invention in public, you have exactly one year to file

 - 6 min read